NGSEP/NGSEPcore/README.txt

    the number variants with high MAF (heterozygous according to the -m option).
-   Finally, it also reports for each sample the number of regions assigned to each population, and the number of regions non genotyped, unassigned and assigned to more than one population
+   Finally, it also reports for each sample the number of regions assigned to each population, and the number of regions non genotyped, unassigned and assigned to more than one population.

 ------------------------------
 Building genomes from variants